thinkjs/www.thinkjs.org/view/en/doc/2.0/crontab.md

 The above command means to execute indexAction of `index` Controller in `home` module.

-##### With Params
+##### Carry Params

-If you need to add some params, just put the corresponceing params in the end. like the following.
+If you need to add some params, just put the corresponding params at the end of the line:

 ```sh
 node www/production.js home/index/index?name=thinkjs